nexmo-community/sendinblue-use-case/README.md

 ```

 This creates the user 'user-123'.
 You will notice from the server
 console logging that a conversation is created for the user.
-Please
-make a note of the Conversation ID.
-You will need this later.

 4. Create a customer order: